What Is Biomass?

 Before investing in a biomass boiler, it is important to think carefully about storage space, supply and handling of fuel.
 To maximise the efficiency of your equipment, it is essential to choose the right type of fuel and get the moisture content of the fuel right.
 Wood chips and logs will have a higher level of moisture (25%) while wood pellets need to be dryer (8%).

 Benefits of Biomass Heating

-- Support for local business - Biomass can be sourced from within the UK, which offers security of supply and helps local and national businesses.
+- Support for local business: biomass can be sourced from within the UK, which offers a steady supply and helps local and national businesses.

-- Low maintenance - Most of the modern biomass boilers require very little maintenance.
+- Low maintenance: most of the modern biomass boilers require very little maintenance.
 In fact, some of the boilers can be fully automated without any user input.
 However, boilers should be serviced and inspected by a qualified service engineer on a yearly basis.
-If the boiler is not fitted with automatic flue cleaning, than regular cleaning and discharge of the ashbin is required on a weekly basis.
+If the boiler is not fitted with automatic flue cleaning, then regular cleaning and discharge of the ash bin are required on a weekly basis.

 What Are the Best Applications for a Biomass Boiler?

 Biomass boilers should not be switched on and off such as fossil fuelled boilers.
 They need to operate continuously in order to achieve their highest efficiency.